muellermax/Covid-Chile-Prediction/README.md

 The CASEN study is realized every two years, e.g. to track the percentage of families that are still living in poverty.

+## <a class="anchor" id="about-mobility">About the Google mobility data</a>

+As Google writes on the [mobility homepage](https://www.google.com/covid19/mobility/):

+> As global communities respond to COVID-19, we've heard from public health officials that the same type of aggregated, anonymized insights we use in products such as Google Maps could be helpful as they make critical decisions to combat COVID-19.

+> These Community Mobility Reports aim to provide insights into what has changed in response to policies aimed at combating COVID-19.
+The reports chart movement trends over time by geography, across different categories of places such as retail and recreation, groceries and pharmacies, parks, transit stations, workplaces, and residential.

+The Google mobility data show the change in percentage from a baseline (before Covid-19) in the amount of visitors in different categories, just like parks, retail, work etc. Only the "residential" category is different: It is measured in duration rather than visitors.

 ## <a class="anchor" id="findings">Findings</a>

-You can find my analysis and my findings in the [Medium blogpost](https://medium.com/@muellermax1985/how-do-social-indicators-drive-the-spread-of-covid-19-in-chile-86b0affb0442).
+You can find my analysis and my findings in the [Medium blogpost]().

 ## <a class="anchor" id="file-description">File description</a>
-* Chile Capstone.ipynb: The jupyter notebook that includes all the code.
+* Covid Chile Prediction.ipynb: The jupyter notebook that includes all the code.
-* API_SP.POP.TOTL_DS2_en_csv_v2_1217749.csv: A csv with the World Bank population data
 * Libro_de_Codigos_Casen_2017.pdf: A PDF that explains all indicators that appear in the CASEN database (Spanish)
 * Media: A directory that includes the data (pictures and data) for the Medium blogpost